By Will Elton, Last updated: 2021-11-11 (originally published on 2020-02-04)

 Avoiding unconscionable contracts

 There are good deals, and there are bad deals.
-It’s all a part of business.
+It’s all a part of the business.

 And the law won’t necessarily save you from a bad bargain.
 Sometimes, however, a bargain is not simply bad – it’s downright unconscionable.
 And in these cases, the person on the wrong end of the bargain may be able to find recourse in the law.